Download the Student Organization Handbook (PDF 362 KB)

 - Vehicles must be returned with trash removed and any papers, bottles, GPS, etc. collected.

 - Vehicles must be returned with the gas tank filled.
-Departments are charged based
+Departments are charged based on mileage logged, not how much money is actually spent on fuel.

 - Obtain ending odometer reading.